18chowdhary/uniskill/README.md

 Our prototype and analytical process are designed for simple forward motion; in the future, we would like to adapt Uniskill to be able to handle more complicated motion, like the rider riding in a circle (which would require different motion analysis to calculate the USI).

 We would also like to collect data on more riders, in order to be able to compare riders to one another and get a better sense of what the USI of a highly skilled rider might actually be (rather than comparing the riders to an intangible ideal).
 This may also inform a better way to calculate the USI that captures more aspects of unicycling ability.

+## Our Team
+**Shreya Chowdhary**

+Shreya is a member of the class of 2022 and majoring in Engineering with Computing.
+When she's not analyzing the skill of unicyclists, she can be found investigating and practicing socially responsible engineering or baking.

+Michael